freebsd/freebsd-src/sys/README.md

 This directory contains the source files and build glue that make up the FreeBSD kernel and its modules, including both original and contributed software.

+Kernel configuration files are located in the `conf/` subdirectory of each architecture. `GENERIC` is the configuration used in release builds. `NOTES` contains documentation of all possible entries. `LINT` is a compile-only configuration used to maximize build coverage and detect regressions.

 Source Roadmap:
 ---------------
 | Directory | Description |